Debbie Schäfer

 Deborah Anne "Debbie" Schäfer (born 18 December 1966) is a South African politician and lawyer who served as the Western Cape Provincial Minister of Education and a Member of the Western Cape Provincial Parliament for the Democratic Alliance (DA) from 2014 to 2022.
 Prior to serving in the provincial government, Schäfer served as a Member of the National Assembly from 2009 to 2014.

 Early life and family

-Schäfer was born on 18 December 1966 in Pietermaritzburg in the Natal Province, and is of German descent.
+Schäfer was born on 18 December 1966 in Pietermaritzburg in the Natal Province, and is of South African descent.
 During her early years, her family relocated to Johannesburg, where she completed her primary school education.
 They later moved to Cape Town where she matriculated from Bergvliet High School in 1984.

 She achieved a Bachelor of Arts in English and Psychology from the University of Cape Town and, later on, in 1990, she received a Bachelor of Laws from the same university.
 She is married to Mark Schäfer.
 They have twin daughters, who both finished high school in 2017.

 Schäfer practised as an attorney of the Cape High Court for twelve years before starting her political career as a ward councillor.